shunk031/attention-meets-perturbation/docs/content/home/introduction.md

 Attention mechanisms[^1] are widely applied in natural language processing (NLP) field through deep neural networks (DNNs).
 As the effectiveness of attention mechanisms became apparent in various tasks[^2] [^3] [^4] [^5] [^6] [^7], they were applied not only to recurrent neural networks (RNNs) but also to convolutional neural networks (CNNs).
 Moreover, Transformers [^8] which make proactive use of attention mechanisms have also achieved excellent results.
-However, it has been pointed out that DNN models tend to be locally unstable, and even tiny perturbations to the original inputs [^9] or attention mechanisms can mislead the models~\cite{jain2019attention}.
+However, it has been pointed out that DNN models tend to be locally unstable, and even tiny perturbations to the original inputs [^9] or attention mechanisms can mislead the models [^10].
 Specifically, Jain and Wallace [^10] used a practical bi-directional RNN (BiRNN) model to investigate the effect of attention mechanisms and reported that learned attention weights based on the model are vulnerable to perturbations.

 To tackle the models' vulnerability to perturbation, Goodfellow et al.[^11] proposed adversarial training (AT) that increases robustness by adding adversarial perturbations to the input and the training technique forcing the model to address its difficulties.